Abjad/abjad/trunk/abjad/docs/chapters/fundamentals/duration/initialization/index.rst

 .. note::

-   The restriction that the written durations of notes, rests, chords and skips be expressible with some combination of dots, flags and beams without recourse to ties and brackets generalizes to the condition of notehead assignability.
-Values `(n, d)` are notehead-assignable when and only when (1) d is a nonnegative integer power of 2; (2) n is either a nonnegative integer power of 2 or is a nonnegative integer power of 2, minus 1; and (3) n/d is less than or equal to 8.
+   The restriction that the written durations of notes, rests, chords and skips be expressible with some combination of dots, flags and beams without recourse to ties and brackets generalizes to the condition of note_head assignability.
+Values `(n, d)` are note_head-assignable when and only when (1) d is a nonnegative integer power of 2; (2) n is either a nonnegative integer power of 2 or is a nonnegative integer power of 2, minus 1; and (3) n/d is less than or equal to 8.
 Condition (3) captures the fact that LilyPond provides no glyph with greater duration than the maxima (equal to eight whole notes).

 .. note::